Sage-Bionetworks-Workflows/sagetasks/README.md

-# Sage Data Flows
+# Sage Prefect Tasks

-Sage data flows orchestrated using Prefect.
+Python package of useful Prefect tasks for common use cases at Sage Bionetworks.

 Inspired by [Pocket/data-flows](https://github.com/Pocket/data-flows).